Gapless topological phases and symmetry-enriched quantum criticality: Symmetry fluxes and topological invariants

-has the slowest possible decay as a function of $|n-m|$, with leading positive\footnote{This can be ensured by absorbing spatially varying phase factors into $\mathcal O_n$.} term.
+has the slowest possible decay as a function of $|n-m|$.
 In practice, the correlator in Eq.~\eqref{eq:correlator} has two possible functional forms, depending on whether or not $U^g$ is associated to gapped degrees of freedom---meaning that all particles charged under this symmetry are massive.
 If this is the case, its symmetry flux has long-range order (i.e., it tends to a finite positive value).
-Otherwise, there is algebraic decay, $\langle \mathcal S^g_{m} \mathcal S^g_n \rangle \sim 1/|n-m|^{2\Delta_g}$.
+Otherwise, there is algebraic decay, $\langle \mathcal S^{g\dagger}_{m} \mathcal S^g_n \rangle \sim 1/|n-m|^{2\Delta_g}$.
 (Note that any decay faster than algebraic would imply symmetry breaking.)
 The exponent $\Delta_g$ is called the scaling dimension of $\mathcal S_g$ and is by definition as small as possible; long-range order can be seen as the special case $\Delta_g=0$.
 The universality class of the system determines the value of $\Delta_g$.

-An obvious and important question is whether---for a given model---the above definition specifies a \emph{unique} symmetry flux.
-To make this question precise---and to avoid a trivial overcounting\footnote{E.g., multiplying any symmetry flux by an operator which has a nonzero expectation value would not change its decay.}---we can naturally define an inner product between symmetry fluxes:

-where $\mathcal S^g_n$ and $\tilde{\mathcal S}^g_n$ are two symmetry fluxes obeying the above definition.
-We see that norms are strictly positive, $\langle \mathcal S^g | \mathcal S^g \rangle_\textrm{sym} > 0$, making the above inner product \emph{positive definite}.
-This gives us a notion of whether two symmetry fluxes are linearly dependent or not.
-We thus have a \emph{vector space} spanned by the symmetry fluxes of $g\in G$, and its \emph{dimension} $D_g$ is a property of the universality class, as we will soon discuss (e.g., it is one-dimensional for gapped systems and for the Ising universality class).